rrvt/SCCoFix/README.md

   - C:\SCCPacke\PacFORMS\    -- Old Forms directory, still loaded
   - C:\SCCPacke\PackItForms\ -- New Forms directory

+This is not a polished or finished application.
+It is intended to show a capability.

 ## Getting Started

 This version was created with Visual Studion 2022 (VS22).
 It was compiled with the following properties: